Inbox zero network etiquette to understand the concept and method of working through messages to get stuff done with 2 email netiquette tips.

 Inbox Zero Infographic

-Inbox zero infographic with a 3 step guide to get the clutter out of our incoming messages and get work done.
-A format for productivity in earning a living.
+Inbox zero infographic with a 3 step guide.
+To get the clutter out of your incoming messages.
+After, get work done.
+A format for productivity earning a living.
 Whatever that may be.